lancenacabuan/Shaliah/README.md

     word \"create.\"

-Unitarians might say: even if *possessed* is correct, that just means Wisdom was with God in the beginning–still a poetic way of saying God had wisdom (of course He did).
+Unitarians might say: even if *possessed* is correct, that just means Wisdom was with God in the beginning – still a poetic way of saying God had wisdom (of course He did).
 Trinitarians, in contrast, who translate as \"possessed,\" can say this implies the Father had His Wisdom (the Son) with Him eternally (so not made, but eternally possessed).
 So